-The New Housing Researchers Colloquium (NHRC) is, primarily, intended for researchers engaged in Ph.D. studies on any housing related topic.
+The New Housing Researchers Colloquium (NHRC) is, primarily, intended for researchers engaged in PhD studies on any housing related topic.
 It is, however, also open to other researchers that may choose to present their paper in a setting that offers a mentorial critique of their work.
-The papers presented at NHRC are reviewed by highly experienced senior researchers who provide a critical feedback and suggest improvements for achieving a better scientific quality.
-In addition to its scientific merits, the NHRC also offers participants the opportunity to meet and make new friends and establish new academic contacts worldwide.
+The papers presented at NHRC are reviewed by highly experienced senior researchers who provide critical feedback and suggest improvements for achieving better scientific quality.
+In addition to its scientific merits, the NHRC also offers participants the opportunity to establish new academic contacts worldwide.

 What is, today, known as the New Housing Researchers Colloquium (NHRC) was initially called the Young Housing Researchers Seminar.
-The word "Young" was replaced by the word "New" in the group's name in 2002 in order to remove any unintended implication of age limitation that might dissuade some researchers from participating in the meetings.
-It was also later decided, that the group's meetings be called "colloquiums" and not "conferences" in order to avoid the confusion that often arose between the main ENHR conference and the New Housing Researchers conference.
+The word ‘young’ was replaced by ‘new’ in the group’s name in 2002 in order to remove any unintended implication of age limitation that might dissuade some researchers from participating in the meetings.

-Acting on repeated proposals by previous NHRC organisers, the ENHR CC decided, in 2009, to create the role of Contact Person for the NHRC and appointed Richard Sendi to undertake the task.
-The main task of the contact person is to provide the necessary basic support to the NHRC organisers.
+Since 2009, Richard Sendi is contact person for the NHRC on behalf of the Coor-dination Committee.
+His main task is to provide the necessary basic support to the NHRC organisers.
 Such support might take the form of advice on prescribed topics within the main conference theme, assistance in the organisation of workshops and assistance in the selection of mentors.
-NHRC organisers are encouraged to refer to the Contact Person for assistance whenever such a need may arise.
-Likewise, participants in NHRC are also invited to forward to the Contact Person comments and suggestions for improvements following their attendance of a NHRC.